CLAT 2026 Exam Date, Pattern, Syllabus & Participating NLUs – Complete Guide

 • IIULER Goa

-These NLUs collectively offer prestigious BA LL.B, BBA LL.B, and LL.M programs.
+These universities collectively offer prestigious BA LL.B, BBA LL.B, and LL.M programmes across India.

 Conclusion